How much does it cost to own a dog in Australia?

 Statistics on Pet Insurance

 Australia is a nation of dog lovers.
 39% of Aussie households have a canine family member, and there are 19 dogs to every 100 people in Australia.
-When it comes to insuring our pets, at 5% we’re ahead of our US counterparts (2%), but behind our UK friends (25%).
-Aussie dog owners are insuring their dogs in greater numbers than in the past (from 2013 to 2016), but only 26% of households with dogs have pet insurance.
-This mean three in four dogs (and their families) aren’t protected by insurance and may be exposed to unexpected, high medical bills.
+When it comes to insuring our pets, at 5% of all our pets being insured we’re ahead of our US counterparts (2%), but behind our UK friends (25%).
+Aussie dog owners are insuring their dogs in greater numbers than in the past (from 2013 to 2016), but only around 30% of households with dogs have pet insurance.
+This mean the majority of dogs (and their families) aren’t protected by insurance and may be exposed to unexpected, high medical bills.

 Rising health-care costs and premiums

-Pet healthcare costs are rising, and pet-insurance premiums have been rising in accordance.
-Owners of older dogs who omitted to take out pet insurance may need to foot thousands of dollars in medical bills out of pocket.
+Pet health care and treatment costs are rising, and pet-insurance premiums have been rising in accordance.
 Animal obesity, osteoarthritis, hypertension, and diabetes are some of the growing claims categories by value, and this could be a reflection of how Aussies are increasingly regarding our pets as family members.

 Advancing diagnostics and treatment options